stefaanc/steps/docs/powershell/native-commands-that-write-status-info-to-stderr.md

 ### Temporarily set `$ErrorActionPreference = 'Continue'`

-We can temporarily relax the error-action preference to avoid that the output on `stderr` triggers an error.
+We can temporarily relax the error-action preference to avoid that the output to `stderr` triggers an error.

 ```powershell
 #